ideaportriga/nexus-bridge/README.md

 npm run build
 ```

-`npm run dev` doesn't include the Promise polyfill, and generates the source maps.
-The code is not uglified.
-Probably it is not going to work in IE11.
+`npm run dev` generates the source maps.
+The compiled code is not uglified.
+It does not work in IE11.

-`npm run build` uglifies the code, includes the Promise polyfile, and does not generate the source maps.
+`npm run build` uglifies the code, and does not generate the source maps.
 It is expected to work in IE11; however, at the moment of writing, it was not tested yet.

 If you do `npm run dev`, check if path specified in `package.json` is valid (`C:\Siebel\16.0.0.0.0\Client\public\SCRIPTS\siebel\custom`).